google-code-export/wordpress-custom-content-type-manager/readme.txt

 The Custom Content Type Manager plugin allows users to create custom content types (also known as post types) and standardize custom fields for each content type, including dropdowns, checkboxes, and images.
 This gives WordPress CMS functionality making it easier to use WP for eCommerce or content-driven sites.

-One of the problems with WordPress' custom fields is that they are not standardized: users must add them one at a time each time they create a post.
+One of the problems with WordPress' custom fields is that they are not standardized: users must add them one at a time each time they create a new post.
 Furthermore, by default, WordPress' custom fields supports only text fields.
 This plugin lets user define a list of custom fields for each content type so that they always appear on each new post.

 For example, you can define a custom content type for "movie", then add a textarea field for "Plot Summary", an image field for "Poster Image", and a dropdown field for "Rating".
 All of these fields are available in the template's `single-movie.php` template file by using the included print_custom_field() function, e.g. `<?php print_custom_field('rating'); ?>`